-Thousands of senior citizens are selling their life insurance policies for cash.
-Many use the cash they receive to help pay for end-of-life and long-term care costs.
-When the insured sells their life insurance policy to an investor or third party for cash, this transaction is called a life settlement.
+Thousands of senior citizens sell their life insurance policies for cash annually.
+Many use that cash to help pay for end-of-life and long-term care costs.
+When the insured sells their life insurance policy to an investor or third-party for cash, this transaction is called a life settlement.